 ‘Why didn’t you get petrol last night?
 There’s no time for petrol!
 I have a million jobs for you.’

 ‘I don’t want to risk running out,’ he says, heading for the door.

 ‘It’s almost seven!’
 I shout after him.

 While he drives to the petrol station, I continue my house-move mission.
-Since getting the keys to our new house a week ago, I’ve been a one-woman removal team, moving boxes (mainly of books) from the old house to the new house in my tiny car.
+Since getting the keys to our new house a week ago, I’ve been a one-woman removal team, moving boxes (mainly books) from the old house to the new house in my tiny car.
 I’ve done about a thousand trips.
 Chris, meanwhile, struggled to get the time off work.
-He sits in the old house staring into a spreadsheet.
+He’s been sitting in the old house staring at a spreadsheet.

 ‘Why not leave it all to the removal firm?’ he suggests.

 ‘I want them in and out,’ I tell him.
 ‘Touching as little as possible.’

 So, I continue on my own.
 I move the books.
 I call the gas and electricity and water people.
 I master not one but two council tax online forms.
 I empty the loft, discovering what I think is a body, but is actually a Christmas tree with a receipt showing that the previous house owners purchased it from Woolworths in 1995 for £14.95.
 I order a skip.
 I fill the skip.
 I speak to solicitors and the housebuilder, then talk to the removal team about PPE and how we can all stay safe.
 I stock up on antibacterial wipes and hand sanitiser and then order face masks.